 Practicing mindfulness is great to deal with relationship anxiety, both generalized and more specific.

 Another question you should ask is why you feel the way you do.

 Some people may feel this way because of past relationships.
 For example, maybe you’ve had someone leave you before, which makes you wary of other people.

 Sometimes, it may be because of how they were raised.
 For example, if you had parents who weren’t there for you, this might make you anxious about your partner.

-Knowing why you feel the way you do can give you some insight into why you are feeling anxious about your relationship.
+Knowing why you feel the way you do can give you some insight into why you feel anxious about your relationship.

-Of course, not all relationship anxieties is based on the past.
+Of course, not all relationship anxieties are based on the past.
 For some people, they are just naturally anxious.

 How Do You Overcome Relationship Anxiety

 Exercise may help to reduce your relationship anxiety.